ShadmehrBakhtiary/3D-directx-human/README.md

 Contributions to the project are welcome.
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request for review.

-## Contact
-For any inquiries or feedback regarding the project, please contact [Your Name] at [Your Email Address].

 ---